 Progress: The idea is now live across Australia!
 With FYA's "How To Adult" series reaching over 250,000 young people.

 "I never would've thought my idea was worth anything, so If you think you've got a dumb idea – it's probably not.
 It's been fantastic to see it come to life with FYA and reach such a huge audience and making an impact!"
-Kenny ChyView video series
+Kenny ChyView Kenny Chy's "How to Adult" idea, brought to life by FYA as a video series

 BEING TRIALLED!!!
 IntheKnow